Trial of Satanta and Big Tree: Warren Wagon Train raid

+Capture

 The Army did not catch the war party, the war party caught themselves.
 Leaders Satank and Satanta had come back to the reservation, and had they kept quiet, no one would have ever found out officially who had committed the Warren Wagon Train Raid.
 But Satanta could not bring himself to be quiet.
-He asked the Indian Agent on the Kiowa-Comanche Reservation for ammunition and supplies, bragging that he, Satank, and Big Tree had led the war party which had recently killed the teamsters at Salt Creek, and that they could have killed General Sherman if they had wished.
+He asked the Indian agent on the Kiowa-Comanche Reservation for ammunition and supplies, bragging that he, Satank, and Big Tree had led the war party which had recently killed the teamsters at Salt Creek, and that they could have killed General Sherman if they had wished.

 Lawrie Tatum, the Quaker Indian Agent for the Kiowa, wrote a letter on May 30, 1871, in which he described the speech of Satanta's on the Warren Wagon Train Raid:

 Satanta made, what he wished understood to be a "Big Speech," in which he said addressing me "I have heard that you have stolen a large portion of our annuity goods and given them to the Texans; I have repeatedly asked you for arms & ammunition, which you have not furnished, and made many other requests which have not been granted, You do not listen to my talk.
 The white people are preparing to build a R. R. through our country, which will not be permitted.
 Some years ago we were taken by the haid & pulled here close to Texans where we have to fight.
 But we have cut that loos now and are all going with the Cheyennes to the Antalope Hills.
 When Gen Custer was here two or three years ago, he arrested me & kept me in confinement several days.
 But arresting Indians is plaid out now & is never to be repeated.
 On account of these grievances, I took, a short time ago, about 100 of my warriors, with the Chiefs Satank, Eagle Heart, Big Tree, Big Bow, & Fast Bear, & went to Texas, where we captured a train not far from Ft Richardson, killed 7 of the men, & drove off about 41 mules.
 Three of my men were killed, but we are willing to call it even.
 If any other Indian come here & claims the honor of leading the party he will be lieing to you, for I did it myself.

 Nor was Tatum the only white man Satanta admitted his role in the raid to, for according to a letter written by General Sherman, dated May 28, 1871, originally published in the San Antonio Express, and reprinted in the New York Times on June 27, 1871, Satanta admitted to General Sherman in person, via an interpreter, that he led the party that attacked the Warren Wagon Train.
 According to General Sherman, Satanta openly admitted leading the attack, denying only that they had burnt a man alive.